 I founded ADDICTION AWARENESS in 2009 to educate, train and facilitate workshops in complex addiction, prevention and interventions.
 I have worked in the voluntary and private sectors since 1988 as an trauma informed Holistic Practitioner.
 I am a Broadcaster.
 Former Magazine Editor (Mode, Australia) Film/Video Producer and Author.

 What do I specialise in?

+Prevention.
+Intervention.
+Trauma informed interventions.
 I specialise in holistic psychotherapy that places at its focal point the importance of having the spectrum of feelings known, understood, and held.
-Sessions explore the ways in which the space between the practitioner and clients is used as a generative healing realm.
+Sessions explore the ways in which the space between practitioner and client is used as a generative healing realm.

 How do I help clients to work on their individual recovery ?